+- Push the chain up in the area behind the chain guide.

 - Check the chain sliding guard for wear.

-- " If drill hole 1 becomes visible on the chain sliding guard in area 1:
+- " If the chain sliding guard has lost material due to wear to the extent that, in area 1, the drilled hole of screw 1 is visible from above:

-- Change the chain sliding guard. 🔌
+- Change the chain sliding guard. 🐴

 - Check that the chain sliding guard is firmly seated.

 - " If the chain sliding guard is loose:

 - Tighten the chain sliding guard.